In vitro: Simplicity

 This complexity makes it difficult to identify the interactions between individual components and to explore their basic biological functions.
 In vitro work simplifies the system under study, so the investigator can focus on a small number of components.

 For example, the identity of proteins of the immune system (e.g. antibodies), and the mechanism by which they recognize and bind to foreign antigens would remain very obscure if not for the extensive use of in vitro work to isolate the proteins, identify the cells and genes that produce them, study the physical properties of their interaction with antigens, and identify how those interactions lead to cellular signals that activate other components of the immune system.

 Species specificity

 Another advantage of in vitro methods is that human cells can be studied without "extrapolation" from an experimental animal's cellular response.

 Convenience, automation

 In vitro methods can be miniaturized and automated, yielding high-throughput screening methods for testing molecules in pharmacology or toxicology.

+In toxicology, U.S. agencies such as the EPA use high-throughput in vitro screening to test large numbers of chemicals and reduce the need for animal-based toxicity tests.